naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-This option allows you to enable or disable checks for orphaned hoste checks.
+This option allows you to enable or disable checks for orphaned host checks.
 Orphaned host checks are checks which have been executed and have been removed from the event queue, but have not had any results reported in a long time.

 Since no results have come back in for the host, it is not rescheduled in the event queue.